antoniogiacomelli/RK01/README.md

-# RK01
+# RK01 - Version 0.1.0

 RK01 is the RK0 kernel line with a Cortex-M MPU and an explicit kernel/user boundary.

-RK0 remains the mature flat real-time executive.
-It has the broader wiki and DocBook material, and it is still the simpler choice when all firmware code is trusted and shared memory is intentional.
-RK01 keeps the RK0 real-time model, but changes what happens when ordinary task code is wrong: task code runs unprivileged, kernel services are reached through SVC, and domain-owned writable state is enforced by the MPU.
+RK0 remains a flat real-time executive.
+Not a flaw.

+RK01 keeps the RK0 real-time model, but changes what happens when ordinary task code is wrong: task code runs unprivileged, kernel services are reached _through a system call, and domain-owned writable state is enforced by the MPU._

+This adds substantial complexity to the design and to the analysis.
+The gain is with bounded memory regions a fault can be confined.
+Still, recovering from that fault is application-specific.

 This repository is the first public RK01 source drop.
-The README is deliberately larger than the RK0 README because RK01 does not yet have the same external manual/wiki set.
-Treat this as a working kernel snapshot, not a polished product release.

 Current version: 0.1.0.

 ## What RK01 Adds To RK0

-RK01 is not a rewrite into a process operating system.
-It is still one statically linked firmware image for a microcontroller.
+RK01 is not a better RK0; neither an embedded RTOS trying to be a GPOS.
+I t is still one statically linked firmware image for a microcontroller.
 The kernel, startup code, board port, privileged service tasks and build are trusted.
-Ordinary application tasks are treated as possibly defective after dispatch.
+Ordinary application tasks are treated as possibly defective after dispatch -- and if it fails, it will be confined and then handled the best it can.

 Immediate differences from RK0: